zahreafranklin/zahreafranklin/README.md

 ____________________________________________________________________

 ###  ABOUT ME 👩🏽
-- 🎓  &nbsp;Currently pursuing a Bachelors of Science in Computer Science at Sacramento State University
+ 🎓  &nbsp;Currently pursuing a Bachelors of Science in Computer Science at Sacramento State University.<br>
-- 🔭  &nbsp;Looking for new opportunities to use my knowledge in tech
+ 🔭  &nbsp;Looking for new opportunities to use my knowledge in tech.<br>
-- 📓  &nbsp;Learning more about full-stack development and software engineering.
+📓  &nbsp;Learning more about full-stack development and software engineering.<br>
-- 👯  &nbsp;Member of: Rewriting the Code, National Society of Black Engineers at Sac State and Society of Women Engineers at Sac State
+ 👯  &nbsp;Member of: Rewriting the Code, National Society of Black Engineers at Sac State and Society of Women Engineers at Sac State.<br>
-- 🖤  &nbsp; Enjoys fashion blogging in my spare time
+ 🖤  &nbsp; Enjoys fashion blogging in my spare time

 ____________________________________________________________________